When In Penang, Experience The City Vibrant Nightlife With These Top Attractions

 A fantastic night in Penang isn’t perfect without a hearty meal.
 If hawker cuisine isn’t your thing, don’t worry, since Penang also has many gorgeous venues for an upscale dining experience.
 Enjoy a lovely garden supper at Ferringhi Garden, a restaurant known for its charming serene environment.

 The Indigo Restaurant is another one of our preferred places to eat.
-You may now enjoy an exceptional gourmet meal within the landmark historic building as addition to touring the gorgeous blue Cheong Fatt Tze home.
+You may now enjoy an exceptional gourmet meal within the landmark historic building in addition to touring the gorgeous blue Cheong Fatt Tze home.

 5. Penang’s Beach Bars

 Penang has a plethora of pubs to fit any tourist’s taste, giving these establishments one of the primary features of the city’s vibrant nighttime scene.
-As an island province, there are lots of beach bars where you can bury your feet into the beach while sipping your drinks.
+As an island province, there are lots of beach bars where you can bury your feet on the beach while sipping your drinks.

-At Batu Ferringhi, BoraBora is the ideal seaside resto bar for wine and dine.
+At Batu Ferringhi, BoraBora is the ideal seaside resto bar to wine and dine.
 If you’re searching for a more refined atmosphere, we suggest Beach Blanket Babylon – an outdoor restaurant and bar housed in a stunning historic home, with a diverse drink menu and foreign culinary options.

 6. Penang’s Hidden Bars